The Resonant Drag Instability (RDI): Acoustic Modes: Introduction

 The relative dust-gas drift velocity $\driftvel$ and the ensuing instabilities can arise for a myriad of reasons.
 For example, in the photospheres of cool stars, in the interstellar medium of star-forming molecular clouds or galaxies, and in the obscuring ``torus'' or narrow-line region around an AGN, dust is accelerated by absorbed radiation from the stars/AGN, generating movement relative to the gas.
 Similarly, in a proto-stellar disk, gas is supported via pressure, while grains (without such pressure) gradually sediment.
 In both cases, a drag force, which couples the dust to the gas, then causes the dust to accelerate the gas, or vice versa.
 While there has been an extensive literature on such mechanisms -- e.g.,\ radiation-pressure driven winds -- there has been surprisingly little focus on the question of whether the dust can stably transfer momentum to gas under these conditions.
 We will argue that these process are all inherently unstable.

 Perhaps the simplest example of the RDI occurs when one considers ideal, inviscid hydrodynamics, where the only wave (absent dust) is a sound wave.
 This ``acoustic RDI'' has not yet been studied, despite having potentially important implications for a wide variety of astrophysical systems.
 In this paper, we therefore explore this manifestation of the RDI in detail.
-We show that homogenous gas, coupled to dust via some drag law, is generically unstable to a spectrum of exponentially-growing linear instabilities (both resonant and non-resonant), regardless of the form of the dust drag law, the magnitude of the drift velocity, the dust-to-gas ratio, the drag coefficient or ``stopping time,'' and the source of the drift velocity.
+We show that homogenous gas, coupled to dust via some drag law, is generically unstable to a spectrum of exponentially-growing linear instabilities, regardless of the form of the dust drag law, the magnitude of the drift velocity, the dust-to-gas ratio, the drag coefficient or ``stopping time,'' and the source of the drift velocity.
+This includes both the ``resonant'' instabilities above as well as several non-resonant instabilities which have not previously been identified.
 If the drift velocity exceeds the sound speed, the ``resonance'' condition is always met and the growth rate increases without limit at short wavelengths.

 We present the basic derivation and linearized equations-of-motion in \S~\ref{sec:deriv}, including various extensions and caveats (more detail in Appendices).
 In \S~\ref{sec:general.modes}, we then derive the stability conditions, growth rates, and structure of the unstable modes for arbitrary drag laws, showing in \S~\ref{sec:draglaws} how this specifies to various physical cases (Epstein drag, Stokes drag, and Coulomb drag).
 The discussion of \S~\ref{sec:general.modes}--\S~\ref{sec:draglaws} is necessarily rather involved, covering a variety of different unstable modes in different physical regimes, and the reader more interested in applications may wish to read just the general overview in \S~\ref{sec:general overview of modes}, the discussion of mode structure in \S~\ref{sec:mode.structure}, and skim through relevant drag laws of \S~\ref{sec:draglaws}.
 We briefly discuss the non-linear regime (\S~\ref{sec:nonlinear}), scales where our analysis breaks down (\S~\ref{sec:breakdown}), and the relation of these instabilities to those discussed in previous literature (\S~\ref{sec:previous.work}), before considering applications to different astrophysical systems including cool-star winds, starbursts, AGN obscuring torii and narrow-line regions, and protoplanetary disks (\S~\ref{sec:applications}).
 We conclude in \S~\ref{sec:summary}.